lordofkillz/DarkFusion/USER_GUIDE.md

 languages are stored locally under `UltraDarkFusion/translations`; changing language does not require an internet connection.

+DarkFusion enables **Settings > General > Auto-scale UI for screen size** by default.
+It chooses a compact scale from the monitor's available logical resolution, after Windows and Qt display scaling are applied.
+Turn it off to select a manual scale from 75% to 125%, then choose **Apply UI Scale**.

+Window and dock positions are restored only when the saved monitor size and DPI are compatible with the current screen.
+If controls are clipped after a monitor or Windows scaling change, use **Tools > Reset Layout** to rebuild a responsive layout and replace the incompatible saved geometry.

 ## 2. Understand the workflow

 A productive DarkFusion session normally follows this order: